CagriCatik/Contextus/docs/architecture.md

 - `visualize_tsne.py` projects embeddings to 2D with t-SNE for exploratory analysis.

 These utilities share the same `AppConfig` loading mechanism and benefit from the Rich console for readable output.

-## Operational Considerations

-- **GPU Usage:** Embedding device selection honours `config.yaml`, environment variables, and CLI overrides.
-Auto-detection falls back to CPU if CUDA/MPS are unavailable.
-- **Index Integrity:** FAISS metadata is persisted separately; load-time warnings highlight mismatches so chat/docgen flows can continue even when legacy indexes have incomplete metadata.
-- **Secrets Management:** `.env` files (or environment variables) must provide `OPENAI_API_KEY` before the OpenAI client can initialise.
-Ollama host/timeout are likewise configurable via env or CLI flags.

----

-With this architecture map, contributors can trace how data moves from raw documents to interactive chat responses and generated documentation, and where to extend or swap components to suit their deployment.